About scabies

 Symptoms of scabies

-Scabies usually shows up as lumps and threadlike ‘tracks’ on the skin.
-On children with darker skin, the lumps and tracks might look brown, purple or grey.
-On children with lighter skin, the lumps and tracks might look red.
+Scabies usually shows up as threadlike ‘tracks’ or as lumps or pus-filled blisters.
+On children with dark skin, the tracks and lumps might look brown, purple or grey.
+On children with light skin, the tracks and lumps might look red.

-In children and teenagers, the tracks appear especially between the fingers and toes, on the insides of wrists, on the backs of elbows, in the armpits, around the belly button and groin, and on the buttocks.
+In children and teenagers, the tracks and lumps appear especially between the fingers and toes, on wrists and elbows, in the armpits, around the belly button and groin, and on the buttocks.

-In babies, the rash often appears on the palms of the hands and soles of the feet and might look like little blisters or pimples.
-Some babies might get a rash on their heads and necks.
+In babies, a rash often appears on the palms of the hands and soles of the feet.
+The rash might look like little blisters or pimples.
+Some babies might get a rash on their cheeks, neck and scalp.
 Or they might have thick, crusted areas on the affected skin.

 Scabies is extremely itchy, especially at night, or after a hot bath or shower.
-When children scratch the itchy areas, they can sometimes get secondary infections.
-If this happens, there might be yellow crusting on the skin and it might be painful.
+When children scratch the itchy skin, they can sometimes get secondary infections.
+If this happens, the skin might be painful, have yellow crusting and appear red in light skin or grey in dark skin.

-It can take up to a month after infection for the rash to appear, because it takes this long for the scabies eggs to mature.
+It can take up to a month after infection for the rash to appear.

 You should also take your child to the GP if you’re not sure what’s causing your child’s rash.